 - Product managers

-- The communications team, if they’re working outside of marketing
+- Communications team, if they’re working outside of marketing

-- Executive team members responsible for setting down overall strategy for the company
+- Executive team members are responsible for setting down an overall strategy for the company

 Ensures Alignment Across Channels